-UCLA has been at the forefront of Digital Humanities for more than a decade http://www.cdh.ucla.edu/.
+UCLA has been at the forefront of Digital Humanities for more than a decade.
 The Graduate Certificate in Digital Humanities was designed in part by faculty in our department and welcomes Classics graduate students.

-The Program in Indo-European Studies http://www.pies.ucla.edu is one of the most prestigious programs of its kind in the world.
-Classics offers a Graduate Certificate in Classics to interested students in PIES, and PIES too offers a Graduate Certificate in Indo-European Studies in which Classics graduate students are welcome.
+The Program in Indo-European Studies focuses on the study of the ancient Indo-European languages and of their reconstructed ancestor, Proto-Indo-European, based on methods drawn from comparative-historical, theoretical, and computational linguistics.
+It is one of the most prestigious programs of its kind in the world.
+PIES offers a Graduate Certificate in Indo-European Studies in which Classics graduate students are welcome.